VeryBigThings/library-for-cirrus-sdk/README.md

 Because we are using ```use_frameworks``` flag you should also disable flipper.

-Run `yarn` to install all dependencies and `yarn example ios` to start the app.
+Run `yarn` to install all dependencies, run `pod install` in ios folder to update pods, run `react-native run-ios` to start app.

 #### Android
 In order to work on android you must: